hugows/hf/README.md

 If the binary name is 'hfg', the -git option is assumed.
 This was done because Windows users have no easy way of creating command aliases.

+A -cmd=<yourcmd> option is provided to simplify aliases.
+For example, I defined iga (interactive git add) like this:

+alias iga='hf -cmd="git add"'

 Examples:
     hf